EmmanuelKeifala/Triage/README.md

 we recommend using android dev builds over ios dev builds

-- **Download the abb file**: download the abb file from expo dev website and install
+- **Download the aab file**: download the aab file from expo dev website and install

 #### Step 3: Start the Development Application